Spiced Ranch Oyster Crackers Recipe is perfect for holiday gift giving and snacking. Add them to your tomato soup for an extra special treat!

 - Set aside to cool.

-- Once pretzels are completely cooled, place into an airtight container.
+- Once crackers are completely cooled, place into an airtight container.

 Any light tasting cooking oil will work, even melted coconut oil.